• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Gay Financial Advisor LA David Rae Gay Marriage Penalty

 DAVID RAE, CFP®, AIF® is a Los Angeles retirement planner with DRM WEALTH MANAGEMENT.
-He has been helping friends of the LGBT community reach their financial goals for over a decade.
-He is a regular contributor to Forbes.com, the Advocate Magazine Investopedia and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
-Investopedia name David Rae one of the “100 Top Financial Advisors” in 2022 for the sixth year in a row recognizing his specialty in LGBTQ Wealth Management.
-Follow him on Facebook, or via his website www.davidraefp.com
+He has been helping LGBTQ+ Allies reach their financial goals for over a decade.
+He is a regular contributor to Forbes.com, the Advocate Magazine Investopedia, and the Huffington Post, as well as the author of the Financial Planner Los Angeles Blog.
+Investopedia named David Rae one of the “100 Top Financial Advisors” 6 times so far, recognizing his specialty in LGBTQ Wealth Management.
+Follow him on Facebook or via his website www.davidraefp.com

 We are excited to announce that Financial Planner LA has been named the #1 Gay Retirement Planning blogger by Cardrates.com